icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/while.rst

-..
-While statement
+.. while statement

 .. include:: /includes/standard.rst

 ================
- While statement
+ while statement
 ================

 Use while to implement a conditional loop.